 Ingredients for Sugar Free Oatmeal Cookies

-- Flax eggs: These sugarless cookies are vegan.
-Flax egg add extra healthy fats and make us eat less animal products.
+- Flaxseed and water: Flax eggs keep this recipe vegan, add extra healthy fats and help to eat less animal products.

 - Baking essentials: Vanilla extract, cinnamon, baking soda and salt.